H\"older regularity and roughness: construction and examples: Critical H older exponent and variation index

 Even though the critical H\"older exponent and the reciprocal of variation index are the same for fractional Brownian motions along any partition sequence with mesh size converging to zero fast enough (as a result of self-similarity), they are not the same for general processes.
-The following provides an example of a deterministic function with critical H\"older exponent different from the reciprocal of variation index.
+However, in some financial applications, when estimating (H\"older) roughness of a path, one estimates $p$-th variation instead of H\"older regularity.
+The following provides an example of a deterministic function with critical H\"older exponent different from the reciprocal of variation index (i.e., the inequality \eqref{ineq. variation index and critical exponent} is strict).
+Therefore, one should not determine H\"older regularity by measuring the variation index without appropriate normality assumption on the path.